Rob-Ferguson/HonoluluBitDevs/_posts/2023-01-30-socratic-seminar-19.md

 - [EU lawmakers vote to impose strict capital requirements on banks holding bitcoin and crypto](https://bitcoinmagazine.com/legal/eu-capital-requirements-banks-holding-crypto)
 	- European Union lawmakers have voted to impose strict capital requirements on banks that hold cryptocurrencies
-	- Banks would be allowed to hold 2% of capital in bitcoin, but required to have one euro in capital for every euro in cryptocurrency held - in an effort to “prevent instability in the crypto world from spilling over into the financial system,” according to Markus Ferber, economic spokesperson for the EU parliament's European People’s Party
+	- Banks would be allowed to hold 2% of capital in bitcoin, but required to have one euro in capital for every euro in cryptocurrency held
-	- Lawmakers cite the chaos in the markets seen over the last few months as further evidence that such regulation is necessary
+	- Lawmakers cite the chaos in the markets seen over the last few months as further evidence that such regulation is necessary - to “prevent instability in the crypto world from spilling over into the financial system,” according to Markus Ferber, economic spokesperson for the EU parliament's European People’s Party
-	- The passed regulation mirrors that suggested by the Bank for International Settlements' Basel Committee, which also suggested the highest possible risk tier weighting for holdings of “unbacked crypto.”
-Their recommendations placed a 2% limit on tier 1 capital that could be held denominated in unbacked cryptocurrencies (BIS committee recommendation was discussed at last month's BitDevs)
+	- The regulation mirrors the recommendation from the Bank for International Settlements' Basel Committee - a 2% limit on tier 1 capital that could be held denominated in unbacked cryptocurrencies
+	- BIS committee recommendation was discussed at last month's BitDevs

 # Market